SergeWorksIO/Portfolio/README.md

 #### Tunemachine (Nov 2019 - Oct 2019) iOS
 Application is under development and specifics cannot be provided for monetization purposes.

+#### BookSearch (May 2019)
+Book Search is an application powered by the Open Library search API that allows you to browse and bookmark books in the Open Library's website catalog.

 <img src="/Assets/RageCage.png" width="200">

 #### Rage Cage (Aug 2018 - Dec 2018) iOS